 There’s no use setting a goal you have no connection with.
 For example, climbing the corporate ladder or buying a home, common goals for many of us, don’t resonate with everyone – if they don’t, you’re unlikely to strive to achieve them.

 Instead, hone in on what truly matters to you and how you want to feel.
 If you have visions of a relaxed retirement, financial freedom at the end of your working life will motivate you.
-Or perhaps that entrepreneurial spirit wants to be set free to start your own venture.
+Or perhaps that entrepreneurial spirit wants to be set Complimentary to start your own venture.
 Whatever it is, ensure your goals align with your vision and focus on the outcome.

 Whether you’re naturally a visual thinker or not, by animating your goal you are picturing exactly what it will look like.
 By visualising your goal, you’re making it real and building a deeper emotional connection to it.